ablepm/db/readme.md

 # any custom functions go here

 def get_source(): # only required if this app is (even partially) open source
-    # add your code to get the  here
+    # add your code to get the source here

 def install():
     # add your code here